 puerto rico All-Inclusive Vacations With No Passport Needed

 Puerto Rico is like a one-stop shop for all your vacation moods.
 History buff?
 Wander through Old San Juan, where the cobblestone streets and candy-colored buildings make you feel like you’ve traveled back in time.
 More of an outdoorsy type?
-Trek through El Yunque Rainforest, the only tropical rainforest in the U.S. Forest Service, where waterfalls and coquí frogs are waiting to steal the show.
+Trek through El Yunque Rainforest, the only tropical rainforest in the U.S. Forest Service.
 And if you’re a beach fan, the options are endless, from Rincón’s surf-friendly shores to Flamenco Beach’s postcard-worthy vibes.
-Add in incredible food, and you’ve got yourself a destination that checks every box.

 Passport Requirements